John Wesley Robinson: Execution

 After his conviction, Robinson underwent a psychiatric evaluation that determined that he possessed the intelligence of an 11-year-old child, leading a member of the State Board of Meditation and Arbitration to petition for a reprieve from Governor Elliot Woolfolk Major.
-Major denied to commute Robinson's sentence and upheld the lower courts' convictions, effectively sealing the convict's fate.
+Major refused to commute Robinson's sentence and upheld the lower courts' convictions, effectively sealing the convict's fate.
 Upon hearing this, Robinson remained mostly unfazed, saying in an interview that it did not particularly bother him.

 On February 15, 1915, Robinson was hanged at the gallows in Kansas City.
 He spent the last hours of his life cracking jokes with his cellmate and chatting with prison guards, seemingly resigned to his fate.
 His last meal consisted of two cups of coffee and an orange, and when brought to the gallows, his final words were said to be "I am happy; I am ready to go."
 Immediately afterwards, Dr. W. C. Williams, the pastor who had given religious services to Robinson, gave a sermon that was widely praised in the press for its impassioned appeal for citizens to cease sinning and to lead a better life through religion.